muireall/github.io/content/progress.md

 I'm skeptical we'll have much to show for further desultory, high-abstraction analyses in this mold.
 They seek to explain something so broad that any number of proposed factors are plausible contributors to a full explanation.
 Plausibility is sufficient to motivate more focused questions, and another skim of the top of one's head and some headline numbers won't rule out or single out any factor with actionable confidence.

-But it looks like fun, so, here we are.
+But it looks like fun, so, here we are.{% note() %} I try to be serious, nonjudgmental, and scrupulous with language in public.
+This post is a little lighter and may betray some distaste for its own genre.
+I hope you don't find it tendentious. {% end %}

 ## Why is progress slowing down?

 Before I get to my pet story, I'll try to catalogue some answers I've heard.
 These are overlapping, non-exhaustive, often tongue-in-cheek, and variously applicable to different strains of human endeavor with more or less rephrasing, notwithstanding the absurdity of treating them all on the same footing.
-I think all play some role, even the ones that contradict each other.
+I think most answers play some role, even the ones that contradict each other.
 If I mention merit, effort, aptitude, taste, progress, and so on as though they're well defined, objective, and quantifiable, those are figures of speech.
 Feel free to insert ", whatever that means" as necessary.

 ### It is the way of things